-The Board has amended the Plan again and the amendments were approved by the Board on December 5, 2022 (the "Amended and Restated Plan").
-The amendments to the Plan were made for the purpose of conforming the Plan with the revised provisions of the TSXV Policy 4.4 - Securities Based

-Compensation.
-A copy of the Amended and Restated Incentive Stock Option Plan is attached as schedule C.
+The Board amended the Plan again and the amendments were approved by the Board on December 5, 2022, and approved by shareholders on January 24, 2023.
+The amendments to the Plan were made for the purpose of conforming the Plan with the revised provisions of the TSXV Policy 4.4 - Securities Based Compensation.
+A copy of the Option Plan is attached as Schedule C.

 As a "rolling" stock option plan, the Plan is required to be approved by the shareholders each year at the Corporation's annual general meeting.
 In accordance with the Exchange requirements, the Plan will be placed before the shareholders for approval at the Meeting.
 A simple majority of Common Shares voted on the resolution to approve the Plan is required to pass such resolution.
-The Plan was last ratified, confirmed and approved by the shareholders at the Corporation's annual general meeting held on January 25, 2022.
+The Plan was last ratified, confirmed and approved by the shareholders at the Corporation's annual general meeting held on January 24, 2023.

-At the Meeting, Shareholders will be asked to consider and, if deemed appropriate, to approve, with or without variation, an ordinary resolution, in the following form to approve the Amended and Restated Plan:
+At the Meeting, Shareholders will be asked to consider and, if deemed appropriate, to approve, with or without variation, an ordinary resolution, in the following form to approve the Plan: